executium/crypto-market-price-inserter/README.md

 ![link logo](https://cdn.executium.com/media/brands/icons/xtz.png)

 ## Try it in `devtools`
-Open `devtools` and then in `console` paste the following line:
+Visit a website, open `devtools` and then in `console` paste the following line:

 ```javascript
 var my = document.createElement('script');my.setAttribute('src','https://cdn.executium.com/media/dist/crypto-market-price-inserter/min.js');document.head.appendChild(my);
 ```

-Some useful
+The above will allow you to load the crypto inserter into the page manually to see how it works.

 ## License
 MIT License